 How do instructors challenge a modification that they feel unreasonable?

-If you are uncertain about a request for a modification, you can challenge the student's request in a number of ways.
+If you are uncertain about a modification request, you can challenge the student's request in a number of ways.
 First, ask the student to provide a verification letter from Disability Services to ensure that the modification is recommended by Disability Services.
 If the letter does not mention a requested modification, please contact Disability Services.
-The modification is considered unreasonable if it reduces the academic standards or requirements for a given course.
-It is also unreasonable if it is impossible to administer.
-If a modification does not appear to be appropriate given the student's functional limitation, Disability Services will not support it.

 Students may request modifications that have not been discussed with Disability Services.
 This does not always mean that the request is unreasonable under the law.
 Contact Disability Services if a request seems to be unreasonable.
 We will work with instructors to suggest other alternatives to the student.